MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/linked-servers/sql-server-unresponsive-during-dump-generation.md

 Consider the following scenario:

-- You are generating a SQL Server dump.
+- You're generating a SQL Server dump.
 - You experience the following error message that mentions the assert expression `pilb->m_cRef == 0`.
-For more information on what asserts are and how to troubleshoot them, please see [MSSQLSERVER_3624 - SQL Server](/sql/relational-databases/errors-events/mssqlserver-3624-database-engine-error).
+For more information on what asserts are and how to troubleshoot them, see [MSSQLSERVER_3624 - SQL Server](/sql/relational-databases/errors-events/mssqlserver-3624-database-engine-error).
 - The SQL Server becomes unresponsive during the dump process.

 Following are some conditions that can affect when the dump is being generated: